Photos by Stephanie Staton

 To make sure the pan is completely dry, place it on a stove burner turned on low for a few minutes.

 - Don't pour cold liquid onto a hot pot.
-The sudden temperature change could casue the pan to crack.
+The sudden temperature change could cause the pan to crack.

-- Always keep thinck potholders handy.
+- Always keep thick potholders handy.
 You cannot handle a hot pot's handle without them.

-Ebay (www.ebay.com) and craigslist (www.craigslist.com) are also good resources for finding old cast iron cookware, but be careful: Only look at local listings.
+eBay and Craigslist are also good resources for finding old cast-iron cookware, but be careful: Only look at local listings.
 Cast iron is heavy and shipping costs can quickly turn a bargain into an expensive project.
-Persevere; it will be worth the search.
+Persevere: It will be worth the search.
 A little time and effort spent refurbishing a pan will yield a treasured piece of cookware that will provide years of service for you, your children and even your grandchildren.

 About the Author: Rhoda Peacher is a freelance photographer and writer based in Oregon.